 During the champagne reception, the kids were able to go hunting for Easter Eggs.
 I filmed some candid shots of a wee boy stuffing his face with a chocolate egg!

 The speeches took place in Galbraith Hall after the wedding breakfast.
 This was great fun for me as the collection booked by Shona and Chris meant that I was able to film the speeches with two high definition video cameras.
 This means that I can simultaneously record the speaker and also capture guest’s reactions to what is being said.
 When carefully edited together this makes for a highly entertaining documentary of the wedding speeches and so much more interesting than what many wedding videographers offer.

 For the evening entertainment, everyone was in for a real treat.
 The first few songs were played live by Chris’s friend Brian, who sang a few of the newly-weds’ favourite songs while playing along on acoustic guitar and harmonica.
 This was excellent entertainment and everyone really appreciated the performance.

 The main entertainment for the evening was provided by the brilliant Red Hot Poker Band.
-They played a number amazing cover versions of timeless classic songs.
+They played a number of amazing cover versions of timeless classic songs.
 These guys were fantastic, ensuring the dance floor was jam-packed with guests.